shivamsharmatech/portfolYOU/_posts/2022-02-18-burp-suite.md

 ***Scope***

 Target scope is used to tell Burp Suite what you're currently interested in testing.
-By defining a target scope, you can include only what you need to test right now, and exclude every content that is outside your work.
+By defining a target scope, you can include only what you need to test right now and exclude every content that is outside your work.
 Doing this also improves performance and memory usage.

 <img src="/assets/images/bp2.png" alt="image" width="650" height="760">